hkust-nlp/RL-Verifier-Pitfalls/README.md

-This repo contains the resources for the paper "Verifying Mathematical Reasoning for Reinforcement Learning: Pitfalls of Rule- and Model-based Verifiers".
+This repo contains the resources for the paper "Pitfalls of Rule- and Model-based Verifiers: A Case Study on Mathematical Reasoning."

 In this paper, we investigate the reliability of verification systems used in reinforcement learning for mathematical reasoning tasks.
 Specifically, we analyze the limitations of both rule-based and model-based verifiers, which are commonly used to provide reward signals in reinforcement learning with verifiable rewards (RLVR).
 We show that rule-based verifiers, while precise, often suffer from high false negative rates, especially as model outputs become more diverse or expressive.
 On the other hand, model-based verifiers, though more flexible and accurate in static settings, are vulnerable to reward hacking during dynamic RL training, where models exploit verifier weaknesses to gain unearned rewards.